tychon/redpitaya-measurements/README.md

     bash run-chain.sh IPADDR1 IPADDR2 init

+Outputs are concatenated into `output.gz` to have all datasets as one.
+Red Pitaya input channels are 1 and 2 for first RP in list of IPs, 3 and 4 for next and so on.

 # Live Explorer
 The `pyqtgraph` python package is required.
 First upload and compile the RP script.
 In the `c/` folder run